Post Consumer Recycled Plastic vs Virgin Plastic: A Sustainable Choice

 What is Virgin Plastic?

-Virgin plastic is made from raw materials derived from fossil fuels, like petroleum or natural gas.
-It involves a manufacturing process that extracts and refines crude oil or natural gas to obtain the necessary raw materials.
+Virgin plastic is created using materials sourced from fuels such, as petroleum or natural gas through a manufacturing process that involves extracting and refining crude oil or natural gas to acquire the essential raw materials.

 1. Extraction of Raw Materials

-The production of virgin plastic starts with extracting raw materials, mainly crude oil or natural gas, through drilling and mining activities.
+The production of virgin plastic starts with extracting raw materials, mainly crude oil or natural gas.
 These activities can have significant environmental impacts, such as habitat disruption, oil spills, and greenhouse gas emissions.

 2. Refining and Cracking